Hummanlitto97/WP_Plugin/README.md

 ## License

-Inside code file license is void and you should only pay attetion to license inside LICENSE file
+Inside code file license is void and you should only pay attention to license inside LICENSE file

 ## Requirements
 - PHP 8+